 - MWOB – Minority Woman Owned Business – this is not an official accreditation, but instead simply a logo ostensibly created just for the Guberman websites.

 - AQHPA – American Quality Herbal Products Association – this is not an official accreditation, but instead simply a logo ostensibly created just for the Guberman websites.

 - SQF Service Quality Food – this is not an official accreditation, but instead simply a logo ostensibly created just for the Guberman websites

 - E-releases – this is not an accreditation body, but simply a website logo for a company that offers press release distribution services.

-Guberman-PMC then claim self-accreditation, a serious ethical violation, by claiming additional accreditations under programs they administer, even for conditions they cannot possibly meet, such as being a Veteran-owned business.
+Guberman-PMC then claims self-accreditation, a serious ethical violation, by claiming additional credentials under programs they administer, even for conditions they cannot possibly meet, such as being a Veteran-owned business.
 This is the equivalent of a physician giving himself a medical degree.
 Such cases of “circular accreditation” by Guberman and Labelle include:

 - ARM 9009 – This is the Gubermans’ certification for handgun manufacturers; G-PMC does not manufacture firearms.

 - CAN 9009:2013 – This is the Gubermans’ certification for medical marijuana test labs; G-PMC does not test medical marijuana.